MicrosoftDocs/visualstudio-docs/subscriptions/vs-tech-support.md

 To submit an incident via the Support for business portal, follow these steps:

   > [!NOTE]
   > You may receive a notice that you need to confirm your email address.
-Click the **Send email** link in the notice to send the confirmation to the email address listed in your profile.
+Select the **Send email** link in the notice to send the confirmation to the email address listed in your profile.

 1. Sign in to <https://support.microsoft.com/en-us/supportforbusiness/productselection>

 0. In the **Step 1** section, select the appropriate entries from the drop-down lists to indicate your product, version, issue, etc. Complete the text fields for the summary of the issue and to describe the issue in more detail.
-Then click **Next**.
+Then select **Next**.
    > [!div class="mx-imgBorder"]
    > ![Create a new support request](_img/vs-tech-support/vs-tech-support-create-new.png "Screenshot of the new support request dialog.")
 0. In the **Step 2** section, supply your location and time zone.
-0. Click **Add contract**.
+0. Select **Add contract**.
 0. Enter the **Access ID** and **Contract ID** you received in your confirmation email when you activated your support benefit.
-Click **Add**.
+Select **Add**.
    > [!div class="mx-imgBorder"]
    > ![Add a Contract ID](_img/vs-tech-support/vs-tech-support-add-contract-id.png "Screenshot of the dialog to add a new contract ID.")
 0. Your new support contract will appear in the **Step 2**.
 Select it.
 0. Please indicate the severity of your issue.
 "Important" is the default.
 0. Choose when you would like to receive support.
 "Only during business hours" is selected by default.
 The option for "24/7 support" is only available if you selected "Critical" as the severity.
-0. Click **Next** to continue.
+0. Select **Next** to continue.
 0. For **Step 3**, provide the contact information you would like your support agent to use to contact you.
    > [!div class="mx-imgBorder"]
    > ![Verify your contact information](_img/vs-tech-support/vs-tech-support-contact-info.png "Screenshot of primary contact information dialog.")
 0. In **Step 4**, you have the option to share this support request information with others on your team.
 Enter the email addresses of those with whom you would like to share the request.
-Click **Next** to move to the next step.
+Select **Next** to move to the next step.
 0. **Step 5** summarizes all of the information you've provided for the incident.
-If you're satisfied that everything is correct and you're ready to proceed, click **Submit**.
+If you're satisfied that everything is correct and you're ready to proceed, select **Submit**.

 ### Submit an incident by phone